 Beaufort Historic Site

 The Beaufort Historic Site, listed on the National Register of Historic Places, is a 2-acre area attraction made up of ten buildings, six authentically restored, in the center of the town’s historic district.
 The Beaufort Historical Association has restored and preserved the buildings in award-winning detail.
 The collections and furnishings, some original to the structure, help interpret a particular period in Beaufort’s history.
 Visitors can explore the buildings, which include historically accurate private homes, the original Carteret County Courthouse, the Old Jail (a visitor favorite), and the Apothecary and Doctor’s Office.
-The Site also includes an art gallery where local artists’ work is exhibited.
 Priceless collections of artifacts and antiques can be found throughout the properties, and volunteers offer tours, activities and special programs throughout the year for all visitors, young and young at heart.
-Open Monday through Saturday 9:30 a.m. – 5 p.m.
-Beaufort Historical Site, 130 Turner Street.
+Beaufort Historic Site, 130 Turner Street.
 252-728-5225. beauforthistoricsite.org

 Beaufort Historic District

 Discover the historic homes in Beaufort that once belonged to the town’s earliest sea captains, seafarers, and merchants.
 Visitors, and locals alike, can breathe in the salty fresh air, stroll leisurely down the tree-lined streets as your professional guide tells you about Beaufort’s past.
-It’s the perfect opportunity to learn about Beaufort’s beautiful restored historic homes and churches – many of which are on the National Historic Register.
-You’ll learn about many of the 18th and 19th century homes as you step back into 300 years of history in Beaufort’s historic district.
-Bike, walking tours and culinary available.
+It’s the perfect opportunity to learn about Beaufort’s beautiful restored historic homes and churches.
+You’ll learn about many of the 18th and 19th century homes as you step back in time or ride through 300 years of history in Beaufort’s historic district.
+Listed on the National Historic Register, the town’s historic district is ideal for biking, walking, and guided culinary tours.
+Your guide will share stories of what really happened inside the walls of some of those homes.
 Open Year-round.
 Hungry Town Tours is the #1 Activity on the Crystal Coast – TripAdvisor.com.
-Hungry Town Tours, 400 Front Street, 252-648-1011 hungrytowntours.com
+Hungry Town Tours, 400 Front Street.
+252-648-1011. www.hungrytowntours.com.

 Rachel Carson Reserve

 Located across Taylor’s Creek from Beaufort, diverse arrays of important coastal habitats are found at the site including: tidal flats, salt marshes, ocean beach, soft bottom, shell bottom, dredge spoil areas, sand dunes, shrub thicket, submerged aquatic vegetation, and maritime forest.
 The Rachel Carson Reserve is a complex of islands which includes Carrot Island, Town Marsh, Bird Shoal, and Horse Island.
-These islands are more than three miles long and less than a mile wide.
-Middle Marsh, separated from the rest of the site by the North River Channel, is almost two miles long and less than a mile wide.
 Horses were brought to the site by a local citizen in the 1940s and eventually became wild or “feral,” thus they are considered non-native inhabitants of the islands.
 Today, the Reserve is home to approximately 30 wild horses.
-The horses are valued by locals and tourists alike as a cultural resource and symbol of wildness and freedom.
 More than 200 species of birds have been observed at the site.
 Monitored by the State of North Carolina.
 Serviced by Island Ferry Adventures, 610 Front Street.
 252-728-7555. islandferryadventures.com

 Located at the southern-most barrier island in Cape Lookout National Seashore, Shackleford Banks is home to more than 100 wild horses.
 Although how the “Banker horses” arrived is still a mystery, legend has it that these horses are descendants of Spanish Mustangs that survived a shipwreck.
 Venture out by boat or passenger ferry to “Shack” and enjoy the rare privilege of watching horses that live without the help of man.
 Appreciate the horses’ tenacity and watch their social behaviors.
 Respectfully stay far enough away to avoid disturbing the horses or endangering yourself, your children, or your pets.
+This picturesque and undeveloped barrier island shoreline is a popular destination for visitors.
 Monitored by National Park Service.
 Serviced by Island Express Ferry Service, 600 Front Street.
 252-728-7433. islandexpressferryservices.com

 Cape Lookout National Seashore